Criteria for Selecting a Divorce Attorney in Washington State

 It is well known that young associates in a law firm to often work for relatively low wages while the "partners" in the firm make a substantial profit from the work.

-There is typically only one attorney who is typically going to be in court to represent you.
-You want to make sure that the attorney doing the work in the office and representing you in court has a great deal of experience in family law in cases with your circumstances.
+There is typically only one attorney who will be in court to represent you.
+You want to make sure that the attorney doing the work in the office and representing you in court has many years of of experience in cases with your unique circumstances.

-A large law firm often has a substantial commercial practice such as insurance defense that has little relation to family law.
+Large law firms typical have a laudry list of legal services they offer such as insurance defense that has little relation to family law.
 In this case, the fact that you have hired a large firm with "experience" in other areas will have no relation to experience that you need to obtain the best results possible for you in a family law proceeding.

-Finally, a large law firm often has very high overhead costs for secretaries, paralegals, computer technicians and may have very expensive office space.
-These additional expenses may do little to assist you in your case.
+Finally, large law firms often have very high overhead costs for secretaries, paralegals, computer technicians and may have very expensive office space.
+These additional expenses will likely do little to assist you in your case.
+Be aware also that large law firms also have paralegals do much of the work.

 Question 2: